nearform/commentami/packages/comments-react-components/README.md

 <Resource
   resource="main"
-  service={buildService()} // This is a service you must provide eventsManagerComponent={EventsManager} // This prop is optional and must be a descendant of CommentsEventManager
+  service={buildService()} // This is a service you must provide eventsManagerComponent={EventsManager} // This prop is optional, it has to extend CommentsEventManager
 >
     <div style={{ marginLeft: '30px' }}>
       <Reference reference="comm-1">